Using Diffuse Scattering to Observe X-Ray-Driven Nonthermal Melting

 The pulses were normally incident onto 20 $\mu$m thick, $\langle001\rangle$-oriented single crystalline silicon samples at a repetition rate of 30 Hz, with the target scanned \textgreater 50 $\mu$m between shots to ensure a fresh sample.
-An estimated 15\% of the pump pulse energy is absorbed by the silicon, exciting photoelectrons which go on to deposit energy across a wider region of the sample \cite{Grum-Grzhimailo2017}, with a maximum range estimated at around $1\,\mu$m \cite{Berger2005}.
-If we assume that all of the deposited energy remained within the focal spot, we would obtain a deposited dose of around 3.8$\,$keV/atom, while assuming that the energy is uniformly spread across the photoelectron range gives a much lower dose, on the order of 30$\,$eV/atom; in practice, the dose in the centre of the spot would be somewhat above this lower estimate.
-There exists a large amount of theoretical work estimating the behavior of silicon under XFEL irradiation, with a damage threshold for nonthermal melting estimated at between 0.9$\,$eV/atom \cite{Medvedev2015,Medvedev2019}, with significant interplay between nonthermal and electron-phonon effects, and 2.1$\,$eV/atom \cite{Stampfli1990} under the Born-Oppenheimer approximation.
-The deposited dose here is well above these estimates, so we would expect to see purely nonthermal melting effects, resulting in a high-density liquid within at most 100s of fs, and subsequent ablation over longer timescales \cite{Medvedev2018a}.
-These rapid phase changes are driven by induced Coulomb forces between the ions, which energetically favor a transition from the inefficiently-packed diamond lattice to a closer-packed liquid \cite{Lyon2015}.
+An estimated 15\% of the pump pulse energy is absorbed by the silicon, exciting photoelectrons which deposit energy across a wide region of the sample \cite{Grum-Grzhimailo2017}, with a maximum range estimated at around $1\,\mu$m \cite{Berger2005}.
+If we assume that all deposited energy remained within the focal spot, we obtain a deposited dose of around 1.02$\,$keV/atom, while assuming that the energy is uniformly spread across the photoelectron range gives a much lower dose, on the order of 8.3$\,$eV/atom; in practice, the dose in the center of the spot would be somewhat above this lower estimate.
+There exists significant work estimating the behavior of silicon under XFEL irradiation, with a damage threshold for nonthermal melting estimated at between 0.9$\,$eV/atom \cite{Medvedev2015,Medvedev2019}, with significant interplay between nonthermal and electron-phonon effects, and 2.1$\,$eV/atom \cite{Stampfli1990} under the Born-Oppenheimer approximation.
+The deposited dose here is well above these estimates, so we expect to see purely nonthermal melting effects, resulting in a high-density liquid within at most 100s of fs, and subsequent ablation over longer timescales \cite{Medvedev2018a}.
+These rapid phase changes are driven by induced Coulomb forces between the ions, which energetically favor a transition from the inefficiently-packed diamond lattice to a closer-packed liquid \cite{Lyon2015}, since this reduces the average separation, releasing electrostatic potential energy as kinetic energy of the particles.

 The scattered signal of both the pump and probe pulses is collected on a pair of MultiPort Charged Couple Devices (MPCCDs) \cite{Kameshima2014}, located outside the chamber at a distance of 169 mm above the XFEL axis.
 The total detector coverage was $2048 \times 512$ pixels ($102.4 \times 25.6\,$mm$^2$, pixel size $50 \times 50 \,\mu$m$^2$) and could be translated horizontally, along the direction of the beam axis, to obtain data from different angular ranges.
 The detector positions were calibrated using diffracted signal from copper samples, and covered regions of 35\degree-51\degree and 49\degree-75\degree.
 Due to the crystal orientation of the sample, no diffraction (Laue) spots can be reached on the detector.